 The NSC is funded by 16 institutional members (highlighted below) and generous support from the Hildreth Stewart Charitable Foundation.
 Click here for information about the 2022-2023 North Star Collective.

 The “North Star Collective” name has several historical and contemporary influences.
 “North Star” pays homage to the fact that enslaved Africans and African Americans used the North Star in the night sky to guide them to freedom.
 The name is also a nod to The North Star, the antislavery newspaper published by African American abolitionist Frederick Douglass.

 NEBHE believes it is important that higher education institutions acknowledge the ways in which they have benefitted directly or indirectly from slavery and its long legacy as well as that of white supremacy.
 We also believe that institutions can support the NEBHE’s NSC faculty initiatives as a way to repair the harm and use them as a way to move forward to become a refuge for BIPOC faculty in the ways that the “North” was once imagined in American history as a promised land of freedom.

 The term “collective” reflects our aim to establish a community of BIPOC faculty that are tied together by shared experiences as marginalized peoples in predominantly white institutions in New England.
 Historically and contemporarily, “collective” has been used by activist groups to promote the liberation, uplift, health and wellbeing, and overall care of BIPOC people.
 This collective of initiatives will be established by and for BIPOC faculty, and will serve to support these holistic goals as well.

-The North Star Collective (NSC) is a group of colleges and universities in the New England region that are committed to transforming their institutions and uplifting BIPOC faculty on their campuses.
+The North Star Collective is a group of colleges and universities in the New England region that are committed to transforming their institutions and uplifting BIPOC faculty on their campuses.
 The vision for the NSC is two-fold: to support institution leaders in their transformative work (institutional programming) and create spaces that nourish and uplift BIPOC faculty (fellowship for BIPOC faculty).